 If your bomber is flying as lead bomber in the middle cell or is out of formation, upon entry into each zone, a check must be made to verify the bomber is on course.
 Upon entering the new zone, check to see if you are On Course in that zone.
 Roll 1D6 on Table 10-7.1 and record the results on the Mission Log Sheet.

-Table 10-7.1
+Table 10-7.1 on Course Roll 1D6

-On Course

-Roll 1D6 Result
+Die Roll Result

-&lt; 1 Off Course in that zone
+< 1 Off Course

 2 - 6+ On Course